nimishbongale/DSC-RIT_Recruitment_Test/README.md

-# dsctest
+# DSC-RIT_Recruitment_Test

-dsctest is a repo containing all the code that was used to conduct DSC-RIT recruitment tests.
+DSC-RIT_Recruitment_Test is a repo containing all the code that was used to conduct the DSC-RIT recruitment tests.

 ## Installation